JAVA IO - Write to a File using Java IO streams

 5. Using FileChannel class

 FileChannel class in Java is used for reading, writing, mapping, and manipulating a file.
 In this section, we will discuss the .write() method that is used to write into the file.
 An “open for writing” instance is required to implement this class.
-FileChannel class is safe for use by multiple concurrent threads (concurrency is the ability to run several programs, threads in parallel).
-By invoking one of the open methods, file channel is created.
+FileChannel class is safe for use by multiple concurrent threads (concurrency is the ability to run several programs and threads in parallel).
+By invoking one of the open methods, a file channel is created.
 We can also obtain a file channel by invoking the getChannel() method of an existing FileOutputStream object, which returns a file channel that is connected to the same file.
 I will discuss one of the methods to write into a file using FileChannel class.
-For that, we need to import FileOutputStream class, ByteBuffer class, and FileChannel class.
+We need to import FileOutputStream class, ByteBuffer class, and FileChannel class.

 Steps for writing into a file using FileChannel class: